Hussainviwe/mern-inventory/README.md

    - Run the server:
        npm run dev

-## still developing and hoping to add more unique features to build the inventory system to the standards of the real world.
+## Still developing and hoping to add more unique features to build the inventory system to the standards of the real world.